HanzgitH/pluginnode-install/README.md

 Contents:

-  ##install_docker.sh
+  - "./install_docker.sh"

     - This is a small Script that installs docker for you.

-  ##install_node.sh
+  - "./install_node.sh"

     - This is the main Install Script that will install the plugin Node including the external initiator and all functions mentioned in the README.

   Step 1: